The Absence of Periodicity in Repeating FRB: Aperiodic Models

 FRB are not emitted by AGN (although we cannot exclude the possibility of some analogous phenomenon).
 They are not emitted by stellar mass black holes, of which there are many in our Galaxy; if they were, the Galactic sources would dominate the FRB sky because of their proximity.
 FRB sources must be rare, and (with the possible exception of FRB 200428) no active FRB source appears to be present in the Galaxy.
 In the zoo of astronomical objects, this suggests accreting intermediate mass black holes and their accretion discs \citep{K17a,K19,K20}.
 They are rare in the Universe, like FRB sources, and analogy to AGN suggests the possibility of nonthermal processes.
 That analogy is also consistent with the persistent radio sources associated with FRB 121102 \citep{M17}, FRB 190520B \citep{N21} and FRB 20201124A \citep{R21}, and discussed more generally by \citet{L21b}.

 In such a model, long-period modulation \citep{CHIME20,R20} of the activity of a repeating FRB is readily explained as the result of precession of the plane of the accretion disc, and hence of the direction of emission emerging from its central funnel.
 Precession is a familiar, perhaps ubiquitous, feature of accretion discs; the original examples are Her X-1, whose disc surrounds a neutron star \citep{K73}, and SS 433, whose disc surrounds a stellar-mass black hole \citep{K80}.
-Neither of these emits anything like FRB, but their disc axes are never close to the direction to the observer so emission close to that axis cannot be excluded.
-The rarity of similar objects (there is no known analogue of SS 433 in either our Galaxy or in any other nor have intermediate mass black holes been compellingly identified) is consistent with the low space density of sources of repeating FRB and motivates consideration of analogous systems as their sources.
+Neither of these has been observed to emit anything like a FRB, but their disc axes are never close to the direction to the observer so emission close to that axis cannot be excluded.
+The rarity of similar objects (there is no known analogue of SS 433 in either our Galaxy or in any other, nor have intermediate mass black holes been compellingly identified) is consistent with the low space density of sources of repeating FRB, and motivates consideration of analogous systems as their sources.

 Precession of the disc axis around the orbital angular momentum axis is a fundamental mode of oscillation of an accretion disc in a binary system, that can be excited by irregularity or turbulence in the accretion flow, with the companion's gravity providing the restoring force.
-In addition, jitter about the mean precession is observed \cite{KP82} and may contribute to the aperiodicity of repeating FRB.
-If FRB are emitted along the disc axis, like the (thermal plasma) jets of SS 433 and the relativistic jets of AGN, the rate at which such collimated activity will be observed depends on both the angle between the disc axis and the direction to the observer and the angular scatter of FRB emission about the disc axis.
-Neither can be modeled in detail, but this provides a natural explanation of the periodic intervals in which no bursts are observed from FRB 121102 and FRB 180916 as the intervals when precession carries the disc axis away from the observer.
+In addition, jitter about the mean precession is observed \citep{KP82} and may contribute to the aperiodicity of repeating FRB.
+If FRB are emitted along the disc axis, like the thermal plasma jets of SS 433 and the relativistic jets of AGN, the rate at which such collimated activity will be observed depends on both the angle between the disc axis and the direction to the observer and the angular scatter of FRB emission about the disc axis.
+Neither has been modeled in detail, but might provide a natural explanation of the periodic modulation of burst activity of FRB 121102 and FRB 180916 as the effect of precession of the disc axis.